Follow these steps to enroll as an official USF St. Petersburg student and prepare for the first day of classes.

 7. Fulfill the College Level Academic Skills (CLAS) requirement (if applicable).

 If you have not already fulfilled the CLAS requirement through ACT/SAT scores or coursework, please talk to your academic advisor at your first advising session about how you can fulfill this requirement.

 After you have submitted the housing contract and housing deposit, please confirm that it was received by contacting Residence Life at 727-873-5101.

 - A parking decal is needed to park on campus 24/7.
 Make sure to register your vehicle and pay for your decal before the semester begins.
-Visit the cashier’s office in Bayboro Hall (in between Davis Hall and the Poynter Library) to purchase your decal.
+Visit the Cashier’s Office in Bayboro Hall to purchase your decal.

-Welcome Week is a great opportunity for students to engage in campus clubs and organizations and connect with other students.
+Welcome Week is a great opportunity for students to engage in campus clubs and connect with other students.